dart-lab/manual/docs/finance.md

 Most of the other options are pretty terrible.
 Just use vouchers.

-## How to pay external consultants / providers
+## Paying external consultants / providers

 _by Sue FW_